Child to Adult Transition Study (CATS)

-We aim to improve our understanding of the many factors that influence young peoples' health and emotional wellbeing as they transition through their teenage years and beyond.
+We aim to improve our understanding of the many factors that influence young people's health and emotional wellbeing as they transition through adolescence and into adulthood.

-We have followed our participants since Grade 3 when they were 8-9 years of age.
-We catch up with them every year for a new 'wave' of data collection.
+Our study began in 2012 when our participants were in Grade three, so we have followed them since they were eight to nine years old.
+We catch up with them every year for a new 'wave' of data collection to ask about their experiences going through...

 CATS aims to improve our understanding of the many influences on the health and emotional adjustment of children as they journey through adolescence to young adulthood.
 Information collected as part of this large study will help to identify when and how to promote the best health and emotional adjustment.